Details About the Writing Section of ACT

 What is ACT Writing Section?

-ACT test is a career planning tool that measures the eagerness of the students to pursue college studies by monitoring their academic progress.
-By taking ACT, the students are able to demonstrate the knowledge and the competence that they have acquired in high school.
-In other words, ACT test is an inspiration for the students to continue their college studies and helps them to fulfill their academic goals.
+The ACT is a career planning tool that measures the eagerness of the students to pursue college studies by monitoring their academic progress.
+By taking this test, students are able to demonstrate the knowledge and the competence that they have acquired in high school.
+In other words, this test is an inspiration for the students to continue their college studies and helps them to fulfill their academic goals.

 Test Sections of ACT